sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement a [GenerateProgression]() method that generates a sequence of the elements of type T by the following recurrent formula:
+- Implement a [GenerateProgression]() method which generates a sequence of the elements of type T by the following recurrent formula:

    $`x_1=a, x_{n+1}=f(x_n), n = 1, 2, ...`$